Yoz Grahame's Unresolvable Discrepancy

 Posted: December 4th, 2003 | 5 Comments »

-(Context references: Don Park, Diego Doval)
+(Context references: Don Park, this Diego Doval)

-I’ll say from the outset that I don’t consider myself in either camp, as it were; I’m an external developer who wants a decent standard to code to, and these are my observations.
+I’ll say from the outset that I don’t consider myself in either camp, ophthalmologist as it were; I’m an external developer who wants a decent standard to code to, doctor and these are my observations.

 The questions that I keep seeing thrown around this discussion are: